 When you apply the fewer moving parts principle in your daily life and business, things will look quite differently:

-Business: Focusing only on blogging, or only on podcasting, will help you produce better content, faster.
+- Business: Focusing only on blogging, or only on podcasting, will help you produce better content, faster – especially if you have a blogging system.

 How Having Fewer Moving Parts In Business Actually Helps?